iliyaj/iliyaj/README.md

-- 👋 Hi, I’m @iliyaj
+- 👋 Hi, I’m Iliya
 - 👀 I’m interested in data engineering, front-end web development and developing on the Cardano blockchain.
-- 🌱 I’m currently learning javascript, vue.js, dax, M query and python.
+- 🌱 I’m currently learning Python, PySpark, SQL and mastering DAX
 - 💞️ I’m looking to collaborate on creating accessible data.
 - 📫 You can reach me at hello@iliya.au
-- 😂 This is a test commit

 <!---
 iliyaj/iliyaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.